How many standard amino acids are incorporated into proteins duri... | Study Prep in Pearson+

 Understand the context of the question: Translation is the process by which ribosomes synthesize proteins using mRNA as a template.
 During this process, amino acids are incorporated into the growing polypeptide chain.

-Recall that standard amino acids are the building blocks of proteins.
-These are encoded by the genetic code and are universally used in protein synthesis across organisms.
+Recall that there are 20 standard amino acids that are encoded by the genetic code and are directly incorporated into proteins during translation in eukaryotic cells.

-Note that humans use 20 standard amino acids during translation.
-These amino acids are encoded by codons in the mRNA, which are recognized by tRNA molecules carrying the corresponding amino acids.
+Note that while there are other amino acids like selenocysteine (sometimes referred to as the 21st amino acid), it is not universally considered a 'standard' amino acid because it requires a specific mechanism for incorporation and is not encoded directly by the standard genetic code.

-Consider the exceptions: Selenocysteine and pyrrolysine are sometimes referred to as the 21st and 22nd amino acids, but they are not universally incorporated into proteins.
-Selenocysteine is incorporated via a unique mechanism involving a specific mRNA sequence and additional factors.
+Eliminate the incorrect options: 18 is too low, and 22 is too high.
+The correct number of standard amino acids is 20.

 Related Videos